Why Carry All That Gear?

 A Few Guidelines

 The first thing to address is food.
-Recyclable shopping bags or cold storage bags are ideal, but if you use plastic bags, please double-up for strength.
+Recyclable shopping bags or cold storage bags are ideal, please avoid standard plastic bags unless doubled up and tied up.
 Paper bags rip and get wet so please don’t use them.
 If you are inclined to box your food please use cardboard boxes around the size of a copy paper box.
 They are sturdy, they have a removable top, they are the perfect size for the saddle bags, and they are free!
 Avoid banana boxes.
 Please do not tape your boxes closed as we may need to rearrange them to get even loads.
 We have plenty of refrigerated and deep-freeze storage space for advanced drop-off, and one pair of insulated packing boxes for delivery of cold goods.
 Remember that Sturtevant Camp has propane refigerators and freezers.
 Your refrigerated items will be placed in these when the food arrives at camp.
 Label all bags and boxes with your name and your cabin so they don’t get mixed up with another group’s food.